 How to Set Up SSH Keys on Debian 9

 Secure Shell (SSH) is a cryptographic network protocol used for a secure connection between a client and a server and supports various authentication mechanisms.

-The two most popular mechanisms are passwords based authentication and public key based authentication.
+The two most popular mechanisms are password based and public-key based authentication.
 Using SSH keys is more secure and convenient than traditional password authentication.

 In this tutorial, we will describe how to generate SSH keys on Debian 9 systems.
 We will also show you how to set up an SSH key-based authentication and connect to your remote Linux servers without entering a password.

 Creating SSH keys on Debian